lucasmrl/chat-app/README.md

 ## Features

 - Support for nickname
-- Message to connected users when someone connects or disconnects.
+- Message to connected users when someone connects or disconnects
 - List with online users
 - Private messages
 - Mobile friendly